What It Is

 Why It's Done

 Spirometry tells health care professionals how well the lungs are working.
 It's used to help diagnose and monitor diseases that affect the lungs and make breathing difficult, such as asthma and cystic fibrosis.
-It can also be used to:
+It also can be used to:

 - find the cause of shortness of breath, coughing, or wheezing